How to Create a New Vehicle Profile

 To create a profile for a new vehicle, you should use the Car Scanner app and export the logs to get the correct initializations and try to guess the formula or expression for calculating the parameter.

-For this tutorial, we will see how to create a new profile for VW MEB (ID.3) to get the State of Charge (SoC) and Range.
+For this tutorial, we will create a new profile for Hyundai Ioniq 9 and demonstrate how to add the State of Charge (SoC) and one additional parameter using a non-standard PID.

 Steps to Create a Profile